OSGeo/PROJ/docs/source/resource_files.rst

     crs2crs2grid.py 29 2002.0 8 2002.0 -o nad83_2002.ct2

-The goal of `crs2crs2grid.py` is to produce a grid shift file for a designated region.
-The region is defined using the `-griddef` switch.
+The goal of :file:`crs2crs2grid.py` is to produce a grid shift file for a designated region.
+The region is defined using the ``-griddef`` switch.
 When missing a continental US region is used.
-The script creates a set of sample points for the grid definition, runs the "htdp" program against it and then parses the resulting points and computes a point by point shift to encode into the final grid shift file.
-By default it is assumed the `htdp` program will be in the executable path.
-If not, please provide the path to the executable using the `-htdp` switch.
+The script creates a set of sample points for the grid definition, runs :program:`htdp` against it and then parses the resulting points and computes a point by point shift to encode into the final grid shift file.
+By default it is assumed that :program:`htdp` is in the executable path.
+If not, please provide the path to the executable using the ``-htdp`` switch.

-The `htdp` program supports transformations between many CRSes and for each (or most?) of them you need to provide a date at which the CRS is fixed.
+The :program:`htdp` program supports transformations between many CRSes and for each (or most?) of them you need to provide a date at which the CRS is fixed.
 The full set of CRS Ids available in the HTDP program are: